Fans excited as Teddy A, BamBam wed - Vanguard News

 The couple, also known for their impeccable style, did not disappoint fans as they had at least three outfit changes for the ceremony.

 While the relationship progressed during the show, they came under heavy criticism for having sex.
-Some fans also expressed scepticism over the genuiness of the relationship.
+Some fans also expressed scepticism over the genuineness of the relationship.

 However, they began to get more public support following their eviction from the show.
 Teddy A cried and stayed moody when BamBam was evicted.
 He was evicted the next day.